Want to learn how to start a profitable blog in 2020?

 Having a theme on your blog is going to make your website look more professional and help you structure your content.
 Unless you have previous coding knowledge, using a theme is pretty much a necessity!

 There are thousands of options out there.
 It can be overwhelming to try and find the best one.
-So, I’m going to recommend one option to you: Genesis Framework.
+So, I’m going to recommend one option for you: Blu Chic.

 How to Create a Logo